PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/ActionScript Authentication.md

     }
 ```

 To *Authenticate* users you'll need to create a function that sends an *AuthenticationRequest*.

 To make any request:

-  * You will have to use the *request builder*
+  * You'll have to use the *request builder*
   * Followed by the type of *request*
   * Followed by the *parameters* necessary for that *request*
   * And finally ended with a *.send()*

-for the *AuthenticationRequest* you will need to submit a username and a password.
+For the *AuthenticationRequest*, you'll need to submit a username and a password.
 You can pass in a function in the send parameter that will handle the response received by the GS module.
-This is vital to determine what to do whether the authentication was successful or not.
+This is vital to determine what to do, whether the authentication was successful or not.
 Follow the tutorial to learn how to make a function that deals with responses.

 ```
     public function Authenticate(Username:String,Password:String):void {